int19h/jbomohi/dict/glevlegau/comments.md

 point, we might as well propose a definition for "sex investor" though, or try to delete all definitions for this word altogether.

+## 2014-06-03T11:48:17Z — Wuzzy (comment 1163, in reply to 1162)

+Re: Bad rafsi

+> Oh no!!!
+Thank you for catching that horrible error.
+I am so dumb.
+At this
+> point, we might as well propose a definition for "sex investor" though, or
+> try to delete all definitions for this word altogether.

+Nah, let’s just pretend this word never existed. ;-)